Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Measuring and Interpreting Agreement

-To quantify how annotators align their reasoning processes with labeling decisions, we examine pairwise agreement patterns between explanation categories (reasoning) and NLI labels (labeling) using conditional Cohen's $\kappa$ scores (Figure~\ref{fig:heatmap}).
-This analysis is grounded in the two-step annotation process as in Figure~\ref{fig:two-step}, where annotators first engage in reasoning and then select a label based on that reasoning, allowing us to examine variation at each step.
+To quantify how annotators align explanation strategies with label assignments, we examine pairwise agreement patterns between explanation categories (reasoning) and NLI labels (labeling) using conditional Cohen's $\kappa$ scores (Figure~\ref{fig:heatmap}).
+This analysis focuses on the interaction between explanation categories and NLI labels, allowing us to examine variation across both.
 Specifically, for each pair of annotators, we compute two conditional $\kappa$ scores: